jaggarwal20/Stock-Analysis/README.md

 ## 1.0 Introduction

 ### 1.1 Purpose
 Steve wants to know how 12 stocks performed in 2017 and 2018 with a click of a button.
-This code should run efficiently and also provide the yearly information needed for the year requested.
-He wants to know the yearly return as well as volume.
+This code should run efficiently and also provide the yearly wolumes needed for the year requested, and the yearly return as well as volume.

 ### 1.2 Tools
 - Excel